kripod/otion/packages/otion/README.md

     // In a comma-separated list, each individual selector shall start with "&" "&:focus, &:active": {
       outline: "solid"
+    },

+    // Self-references are also supported
+    "& + &": {
+      color: "green"
     }
   }
 });